vzhou842/victorzhou.com/content/posts/2019-04-22-build-an-io-game.md

 In this post, we're going to **understand how to build an .io game by breaking down an example one**.
 All you need is a working knowledge of Javascript: you should have seen things like [ES6](https://www.w3schools.com/js/js_es6.asp) syntax, the `this` keyword, and [Promises](https://developers.google.com/web/fundamentals/primers/promises) before.

+## An Example .io Game

-Here's the game we're going to learn from:
+Below is the game we're going to learn from.
+Go ahead, try it out!
+You can play it right here on this page:

 <style>
 @media screen and (max-height: 750px) {